 Mobile or manufactured homes; property located within a special flood hazard area or repetitive loss area; property that has experienced a sinkhole or other ground settlement activity, including remediated or stabilized properties.

-What is the definition of a 1st Time Homebuyer?
+What is the definition of a First-Time Homebuyer?

 What dollar amount can be provided for assistance?